German/Nazi occupation II World War II

 To the north of the South Fort is Liepāja's largest cemetery, the Central Cemetery.
 In the southern part of the cemetery there is a Red Army cemetery where Soviet soldiers who died in the vicinity of Liepāja are reburied, including the commander of the 67th Rifle Division, Major General Nikolai Dedaev, who led the defence of Liepāja in June 1941.

-During the times of the Soviet Union, the coast was a "Closed Zone", therefore coastal villages were economically isolated and their population decreased, the presence of newly built secret army facilities also contributed to the fact that in the sixties of the last century, railway traffic was stopped.
+During the Soviet Union, the coast was a "Closed Zone", so coastal villages were economically isolated and their population decreased.
+The presence of newly built secret military facilities also contributed to the fact that railway traffic was suspended in the 1960s.

 The trail has a small loop of 15 km and a large loop of 19 km.